kalandhar26/GlobalClearingConnector/README.md

 # Example Process

-1.Initiating a Payment:
+1. Initiating a Payment:
    Ramesh transfers an amount from SBI to Suresh in HDFC.
    A channel must facilitate HDFC receiving the amount.

 2. Validation by Receiving Bank (HDFC):
    Eligibility of the sender.